-Some herbs need proper soil to get the best flavor; it’s the herb's oil that makes them unique and gives our food the most character we love and desire.
-Often herbs grow in poor soil or soil that it isn’t fertilized.
-The myth that most people don’t believe that is a fact is that if you grow your herbs slowly, you will have a better herb than one that grows too fast.
+Some herbs need proper soil to get the best flavor; the herb's oil makes them unique and gives our food the most character we love and desire.
+Often herbs grow in poor soil or soil that isn't fertilized.
+The myth that most people don't believe is a fact is that if you grow your herbs slowly, you will have a better herb than one that grows too fast.

 Step 3.
 Set up your containers correctly

 When growing plants or herbs in a container, it is a little different than growing them in a standard outside the pot.
-When the food runs out, you will still need to fertilize to keep the right amount of nutrients and soil mixture together.
-Fresh herbs need worm castings, fertilizer, correct PH levels, sunlight and many other various conditions to keep your herbs fresh and growing to their maximum potential.
+When the food runs out, you will still need to fertilize to keep the right amount of nutrients and soil together.
+Fresh herbs need worm castings, fertilizer, correct PH levels, sunlight, and many other various conditions to keep your herbs fresh and growing to their maximum potential.

 Step 4.
 When to Water?